310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-i see. your voice is far away from me, so it does feel a bit lonely.
+i see. your voice is [far] away from me, so it does feel a bit [lonely].

-but, i am sorry. this is my punishment… so i cannot leave this place.
+but, i am sorry. this is my [punishment]… so i cannot leave this [place].

-i know it must be embarrassing, but can i stay where i am right now?
+i know it must be [embarrassing], but can we talk as we are right now?
 {% endbubble %}

 {% bubble Kaoru %}